aerobless/knowledge/🎮 Virtual Reality/VR Development/Inn Game.md

 The main focus is that any "work" is physical and fun.
 E.g. cleaning requires sweeping a virtual broom.
 Serving customers mean creating a dish (potentially different outcomes on what food you serve) and bringing it over to a customer sitting at a table.

 There is also a discovery component involved.
 The game should not prompt you to take certain actions by showing you a tutorial/wall of text.
-Instead the players sees e.g. the dirt and a nearby broom glowing slightly.
+Instead the player sees e.g. the dirt and a nearby broom glowing slightly.
 And if the player does not clean up the dirt customers may complain about it.
 So the player learns to deal with the dirt.

 * Run the inn (Core Gameplay Loop)
   * Clean the inn